-In the event an injured worker has not relocated out-of-state but is referred to an out-of-state provider for treatment or services not available within Colorado, the referring provider shall obtain prior authorization from the payer as set forth in 16-9, Prior Authorization, and 16-10, Contest of a Request for Prior Authorization.
+In the event an injured worker has not relocated out-of-state but is referred to an out-of-state provider for treatment or services not available within Colorado, the referring provider shall obtain prior authorization from the payer as set forth in section 16-9, Prior Authorization.
 The referring provider's written request for out-of-state treatment shall include the following information:

-- (a) Medical justification prepared by the referring provider; - (b) Written explanation as to why the requested treatment/services cannot be obtained within Colorado; - (c) Name, complete mailing address and telephone number of the out-of-state provider; - (d) Description of the treatment/services requested, including the estimated length of time and frequency of the treatment/service, and all associated medical expenses; and - (e) Out-of-state provider's qualifications to provide the requested treatment or services. - (3) The Colorado fee schedule should govern reimbursement for out-of-state providers.
+- (a) Medical justification prepared by the referring provider; - (b) Written explanation as to why the requested treatment/services cannot be obtained within Colorado: - (c) Name, complete mailing address and telephone number of the out-of-state provider; - (d) Description of the treatment/services requested, including the estimated length of time and frequency of the treatment/service, and all associated medical expenses; and - (e) Out-of-state provider's qualifications to provide the requested treatment or services. - (3) The Colorado fee schedule should govern reimbursement for out-of-state providers.